-- (iii) Installation of mechanical gates and electrical and protection and control equipment for spillway gate operation. - (o) Other work that B.C.
-Hydro determines may be included. - "Employee(s)" shall be those persons hired for employment with the Employer performing construction work upon the Development including Owner Operators, and those Employees of the Employer or any Contractor who are employed as Security Guards and Fire Prevention personnel.
+1.309 "Employee(s)" shall be those persons hired by the Employer to perform construction work upon the Development including Owner Operators, and those Employees of the Employer or any Contractor who are employed as Security Guards and Fire Prevention personnel.
 It is agreed that in the event of a strike, stoppage of work or any other similar circumstances, those persons employed as Security Guards or Fire Prevention personnel shall continue to work as required so as to protect plant and property.

-The term "Employee(s)" shall not include: - (a) Security Officers performing management and/or investigative functions. - (b) Professional Engineering, Geological and Architectural staff of the Contractor, Consultants or the Owner performing sporadic, occasional and non-repetitive recording, testing, or drafting (with or without tools).
+The term "Employee(s)" shall not include: